J.R. Sweezy played so well at left guard last week that the Seahawks are keeping him there … for now

 “After I got into a rhythm it started to fall in to place,’’ Sweezy said.

-It was an effort much appreciated by offensive line coach Mike Solari.
+It was an effort much appreciated by offensive-line coach Mike Solari.

 “It’s a work in progress,’’ Solari said.
 “Credit to him for going to left guard.
 It’s different.
 Your foot work is different, your pass sets, your hand placements, your reactions.
 It’s just a tremendously different skill to be able to do that.’’